kkalicka/kkalicka/README.md

 ### :woman_technologist: About Me :

-I am in the last semester of engineering studies connected with IT.
+I am on the last semester of engineering studies connected with IT.
 I know that what features me the most is my analytical mind and finding creative solutions.